c0d3-Astra/Angrybird_main/README.md

 # AngryMain2
+Trying to replicate a game named Angrybird and learn the function. of libgdx lib.
 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.